Grand Canyon South Entrance: 6 Ways to Avoid Long Queues

 If you are visiting the Grand Canyon between Memorial Day and Labor Day, you can also avoid the queues at the south entrance gate by taking a free shuttle bus from Tusayan.

 The Tusayan Route (Purple) connects Tusayan town (with several stops at the main hotels) with the Grand Canyon Visitor Center.
-Buses run every 20 minutes between 8 am and +- 9.30 pm.
+Buses usually run every 20 minutes between 8 am and +- 9.30 pm.

-This works like park and rail and these shuttles bypass the queues at the park entrance.
+This works like park and rail, and these shuttles bypass the queues at the park entrance.
 Plus, you don’t have to look for parking inside the park.
 Needless to say, this saves you a lot of time.
 You can find more information about this route here.

 Grand Canyon shuttle